vikashkumarjha356/Trello-Style-Todo-Board/README.md

   The state of the tasks is managed using Redux.
 The taskSlice contains actions and reducers for changing the status of tasks when they are dragged and dropped between columns.

 ## Limitations
+  1. The json data is hardcoded as the data provided by dummy json api was not having distinguishable status
-  Currently, the state of the tasks is not persisted.
+  2. Currently, the state of the tasks is not persisted.
 Adding local storage or a backend API to save and load tasks would improve the user experience.